Oh, the Splices You’ll See!

 The causes don’t matter, the enemy can be anybody. – Anthony Burgess, 1985

-One of the Fowlers’ natural heirs, Ernest Gowers, took a hard line on comma splices.
+One of the Fowlers’ pedagogical heirs, Ernest Gowers, took a hard line on comma splices.
 In The Complete Plain Words, he described as “incorrect” the use of commas “between two independent sentences not linked by a conjunction” — except when there are more than two independent sentences, and a conjunction links the last two, e.g. “Dogs bark, sheep bleat, and cows moo” (cf. asyndeton).

 Gowers’s book was intended to improve official English, so his guidance need not be taken to apply across the board.
 Poets can relax: comma use owes more to context and personal taste than the stricter grammarians might have us believe.
 Even The Elements of Style allows for exceptions, albeit stingily: “If the clauses are very short, and are alike in form, a comma is usually permissible.”